 The reason Jesus would say this (Matt.
-27:46) is that He was a man as well as divine, and as a man, He was made under The Law (Galatians 4:4) and for a while lower than the angels (Hebrews 2:9).
-People sometimes don't realize that Jesus, being a man under the law, would have someone He would call God, someone He would worship, etc., because He is under The Law.
-The law required worshipping God and praying to Him.
+27:46) is because he was a man as well as divine, and as a man he was made under The Law (Galatians 4:4), and for a while lower than the angels (Hebrews 2:9).
+People sometimes don't realize that Jesus, being a man under the law, would have someone he would call God, someone he would worship, etc., because he is under The Law.
+The law required worshiping God and praying to him.

 - Colossians 2:9, "for in him dwells all the fullness of deity in bodily form."